 - T1: Form editing.
 In form editing, a user employs existing form elements such as input/check/radio boxes, drop-down menu, slider, spinner, buttons, date/color picker etc. for content authoring. - T_2 : Inline edit.
 Inline editing is the process of editing items directly in the view by performing simple clicks, rather than selecting items and then navigating to an edit form and submitting changes from there. - T_3 : Drawing.
-Drawing as part of informal user interfaces [19], provides a natural human input to annotate an object by augmenting the object with human-understandable sketches.
-For instance, users can draw a frame around semantic entities, draw a line between related entities etc. Special shapes can be drawn to indicate different entity types or entity roles in a relation. - T4: Drag and drop.
+Drawing as part of informal user interfaces [14], provides a natural human input to annotate an object by augmenting the object with humanunderstandable sketches.
+For instance, users can draw a frame around semantic entities, draw a line between related entities etc. Special shapes can be drawn to indicate different entity types or entity roles in a relation. - T_4 : Drag and drop.
 Drag and drop is a pointing device gesture in which the user selects a virtual object by grabbing it and dragging it to a different location or onto another virtual object.
-In general, it can be used to invoke many kinds of actions, or create various types of associations between two abstract objects.

-- T_5 : Context menu.
+In general, it can be used to invoke many kinds of actions, or create various types of associations between two abstract objects. - T_5 : Context menu.
 A context menu (also called contextual, shortcut, or pop-up menu) is a menu that appears upon user interaction, such as a right button mouse click.
-A context menu offers a limited set of choices that are available in the current state, or context. - T6: (Floating) Ribbon editing.
+A context menu offers a limited set of choices that are available in the current state, or context. - T_6 : (Floating) Ribbon editing.
 A ribbon is a command bar that organizes functions into a series of tabs or toolbars at the top of the editable content.
 Ribbon tabs/toolbars are composed of groups, which are a labeled set of closely related commands.
 A floating ribbon is a ribbon that appears when user rolls the mouse over a target area.
 A floating ribbon increases usability by bringing edit functions as close as possible to the user's point of focus.
-The Aloha WYSIWYG editor4 is an example of floating ribbon based content authoring. - T7: Voice commands.
+The Aloha WYSIWYG editor4 is an example of floating ribbon based content authoring.

+- T_7 : Voice commands.
 Voice commands permit the user's hands and eyes to be busy with another task, which is particularly valuable when users are in motion or outside.
-Users tend to prefer speech for functions like describing objects, sets and subsets of objects [26].
-By adding special signals to input voice, users can author semantic content from the scratch. - T_8 : (Multi-touch) gestures.
-A gesture is a form of non-verbal communication in which visible bodily actions communicate particular messages.
+Users tend to prefer speech for functions like describing objects, sets and subsets of objects [20]. - T_8 : (Multi-touch) gestures.
+A gesture (a.k.a. sign language) is a form of non-verbal communication in which visible bodily actions communicate particular messages.
 Technically, different methods can be used for detecting and identifying gestures.
-Movementsensor-based and camera-based approaches are two commonly used methods for the recognition of in-air gestures [22].
+Movement-sensorbased and camera-based approaches are two commonly used methods for the recognition of in-air gestures [15].
 Multi-touch gestures are another type of gestures which are defined to interact with multi-touch devices such as modern smartphones and tablets.
 Users can use gestures to determine semantic entities, their types and relationship among them.
 The main problem with gestures is their high level of abstraction which makes it hard to assert concrete property values.
-Special gestures can be defined to author semantic entities in text, images and videos.

-3.5.
-Bindings
+3.5 Bindings